Why Newark

 What are Newark price ranges in 2026?

 Single-family in central Newark (older Newark Memorial-attendance tracts) typically runs $1.1M-$1.6M.
 Cedar Boulevard / NewPark Mall corridor (newer construction) runs $1.3M-$1.9M.
-Bridgeway / west-side master-planned tracts push toward $2M.
+Bridgeway and the west-side master-planned tracts run about $1.4M to $1.65M.
 Condos and townhomes run $600K-$900K.
 The May 2021 Mayhews Landing Rd closing at $1.3M is representative of the central Newark single-family tier.

 Newark vs Fremont vs Union City?

 Fremont is the largest and most expensive Tri-City city, anchored by Mission San Jose schools (top California public high) and the Apple-Tesla commuter premium.
 Union City sits between Newark and Hayward, with James Logan High as the single in-district high school.
-Newark is the smallest of the three by population and runs typically 10-15 percent below Fremont per square foot for comparable single-family stock.
-The school district assignment (NUSD vs FUSD on border tracts) is the single biggest variable for family buyers comparing Newark vs Fremont addresses.
+Newark is the smallest of the three by population and runs typically 10-15% below Fremont per square foot for comparable single-family stock.
+The school district assignment (NUSD vs FUSD on border tracts) is the single biggest variable comparing Newark vs Fremont addresses.

 What's the commute math from Newark?